-Welcome to Green in Real Life, where we share our urban garden adventures along with a sprinkle of everyday greener living: enjoying nature, growing more, wasting less, and having fun along the way!
-If you love spending time in the garden (or dreaming about future garden plans), you’ve come to the right place.
+Welcome to Green in Real Life, where we share our urban garden adventures with a sprinkle of everyday greener living.
+This blog is all about enjoying nature, growing more, wasting less, and having fun along the way.
+If you love spending time in the garden or dreaming about future garden plans, you’ve come to the right place.
 You’ll also find creative projects, DIYs, and crafts here on the blog.
 Delicious recipes as well, often featuring ingredients fresh from our garden.
-Let’s grow or create something wonderful together!

 Exploring the Blog

-Categories, tags, feature post galleries, recent posts, popular posts, and navigation menus are ready and waiting to help you explore the blog.
-Within individual posts, there are category navigation links at the post header and tag navigation links at the post footer.
-There is also a related posts feature on the footer that will suggest other content that you might enjoy based on the article you’re currently reading.
-If you’re looking for something in particular, you can search the blog from our header or sidebar (footer on mobile devices).
-Some of the big categories for exploration include:
+Categories, tags, feature post galleries, recent posts, popular posts, and navigation menus are ready and waiting to help you explore.
+Within individual posts, there are category navigation links at the post header and tag navigation links at the footer.
+Related posts will also suggest other content that you might enjoy based on the post you’re currently reading.
+If you’re looking for something in particular, you can search the blog from the header or sidebar (footer on some devices).

 Collaborating with Green in Real Life

-Want to work with Green in Real Life as a guest, special contributor, sponsor, or affiliate?
-Please get in touch – we’d love to hear from you.
+Want to work with Green in Real Life as a special contributor, sponsor, or affiliate?
 If you enjoy what you see here on Green in Real Life and think that we might be a good fit for your target readers or customers, let’s collaborate to grow or create something wonderful together.
 See our Work with Us page for additional information on collaborations and guest features.

 Other Frequently Asked Questions

-Absolutely!
+Absolutely.
 You are welcome to share our links, link to our content, pin our posts, etc. See our Copyright Policy for full details.
-Blogging is all about connecting and sharing, and it is awesome when you invite your friends and followers to read things here on the blog.
+Blogging is all about connecting and sharing.
+It’s great when you invite your friends and followers to read things here on the blog.

 Do you accept guest posts?

-We do not actively seek outside content, but we do occasionally accept guest posts.
+We don’t actively seek outside content, but we do occasionally accept guest posts.
 These are limited to interesting original content from knowledgeable sources that suit our niche content and audience.
 Additional information is available on our Work with Us page.

-I do indeed!
-My camera equipment and software has evolved over the years, but, at present, my go-to is my Canon 5D, and I use Adobe Photoshop for any edits and Picasa for making quick colleges.
-Within Photoshop, I do most of my editing manually, but I also like my Topaz tools (referral link) and have a number of actions both bought and self-recorded to streamline my workflow.
+I do indeed.
+I love photography.
+My camera equipment and software has evolved over the years, and my current go-to is my Canon 5D, and I use Adobe Photoshop for edits and Picasa for quick colleges.
+Within Photoshop, I do most of my editing manually, but I also like my Topaz tools (referral link) and have a number of actions both bought and self-recorded to streamline my workflows.
 You can read more in the photography section of our Resources and Tools.

 Can I use one of your photos?

 Only if you are using it in direct relation to sharing our content, unless you have requested and received permission for a special purpose.
 See our Copyright Policy for full details.
 If you have a special request, please send me an email.
-I’m very flexible and PR friendly.
+I’m flexible and PR friendly